ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 defined in {{variant_field}} and {{version_field}}.
 UUIDv8's uniqueness will be implementation-specific and MUST NOT be assumed.

-The only explicitly defined bits are the version and variant, leaving 122 bits for implementation specific UUIDs.
+The only explicitly defined bits are those of the version and variant fields, leaving 122 bits for implementation specific UUIDs.
 To be clear:
 UUIDv8 is not a replacement for UUIDv4 {{uuidv4}} where all 122 extra bits are